Super easy vegan korma ready in 30 minutes! A delicious blend of vegetables and spices in a creamy and rich korma sauce.

 Always veggies, but never potatoes.
 And since potatoes take longer to cook than other veggies, we didn’t put any in.

 As a result this is a meal you can have on your table in less than 30 minutes from start to finish.
 And it is really, really tasty.

-You definitely want it to have peas and carrots, those are the crucial veg you want your frozen bag of vegetables to contain.
-Ours had peas, carrots, corn and green beans.
+Peas and carrots – are the crucial frozen vegetables.
+Our bag of frozen veg had peas, carrots, corn and green beans.
 If yours has something slightly different like peas, carrots and cauliflower, this is totally fine.